- Submit application for admission.

 - Submit a $40 non-refundable application fee.

-- Must have graduated from an approved secondary school.
+- Must have graduated or will graduate from an approved secondary school.

 - Request that official ACT or SAT scores be sent to Mississippi State University directly from the testing agency.
 MSU’s ACT code is 2220 and the SAT code is 1480.
 (The writing test of the ACT and SAT are not considered for admission or scholarship awarding purposes.)

-- Submit a six-semester high school transcript to Mississippi State University, as well as an official transcript upon graduation from high school.
+- Submit a six-semester (9th - 11th grade) high school transcript to Mississippi State University, as well as an official transcript upon graduation from high school.
 If the applicant has attended another college, he/she must request those transcripts be sent to the Office of Admissions and Scholarships.
 Faxed transcripts will not be accepted.

 Full admission to Mississippi State University for non-residents of Mississippi will be granted to high school graduates who complete the required high school courses with one of the following